 Nunez took care to praise the whole Democratic presidential field, including Illinois Sen. Barack Obama, former North Carolina Sen. John Edwards and New Mexico Gov. Bill Richardson.
 Both Obama and Edwards had asked for the speaker's support; Nunez said he called them before announcing that Clinton was his pick.

-The speaker is one of the state's most
+The speaker is one of the state's most prominent Mexican-American elected leaders.

 A charismatic figure who speaks Spanish fluently, Nunez presumably could help Clinton reach out to Latino voters, who are a force in Democratic politics.
 He also has considerable contacts and clout in Los Angeles.
 Before joining the Assembly, Nunez served as political director for the powerful Los Angeles County Labor Federation.
 And he enjoys a strong friendship with L.A.
 Mayor Antonio Villaraigosa.